wp-plugins/twitter-api-shortcodes/readme.txt

 Once you've got the latest version, extract the zip, or tar.gz file, and copy the contents of the "libs" directory to /wp-content/twitter-api-shortcodes/libs/smarty/

+= Update 0.0.3Alpha =
+From version 0.0.3Alpha of TAS onward Smarty 3.0.x is supported too, but be sure you're running PHP5 before you try Smarty 3!

 == Frequently Asked Questions ==
 TODO